Are you thinking about your Ex all the time? Are you having a hard time moving on?

 On the following pages, you will learn about the four forces that are working against you from your subconscious.

-But most importantly, I will show you a way out.
-What you need to do today to stop thinking about them, and move on.
+I will show you what you need to do today to stop thinking about them, and move on.
 It’s a new, better way to deal with your breakup and this obsessiveness.

 It’s a way that might seem counter-intuitive to you, as it goes against everything you’ve been taught to think after a breakup.